 Most of it is fresh and New Zealand-raised, so definitely give it a try at least once, even if you think you don't like lamb.

 New Zealand wineries have really taken off within the past 30 or 40 years.
 You can find wineries – and good ones, at that – scattered all over both islands, and you can sign up for wine-tasting tours in most major cities and wine-growing areas.

-New Zealand is most famous for its Sauvignon Blanc wine – in fact, some critics have said NZ makes the best Sauvignon Blanc in the world.
-I’m no wine connoisseur, but wine tasting is a nice, relaxing activity that’s worth a try.
+New Zealand is most famous for its Sauvignon Blanc wine – in fact, some critics have said NZ makes the best Sauvignon Blanc in the world – so that's definitely a must-try.

 How does some yeast extract sound?
 Tasty?
 Disgusting?
 Well, in Australia and New Zealand, it’s all the rage to eat on top of your morning toast.
 Vegemite (the Australian brand) is more well-known, but Marmite (the British and New Zealand version) is basically the same thing.